sagaxyz/node-deploy/README.md

 ### Redeploy the new cluster in validator mode
 **After making sure the old cluster is scaled down completely**

+⚠️⚠️⚠️ **WARNING**: Make sure the old cluster is completely scaled down before proceeding.
+Running two validators simultaneously will result in double signing and slashing. ⚠️⚠️⚠️

 - In the inventory set `mode: validator`
 - Make sure you have the `validator_mnemonic` correctly set
 - Redeploy ([Deploy](#deploy))